sid-dhaka/DesiKatta/README.md

 3. Mouse2 or Right click
 4. Keyboard W,A,S,D,R keys

+***Make Sure you are connected on the same local network.
+And follow as guided by Applicatons.***

 It was build with Counter Strike: Global Offensive(CS:GO) in mind.
 As of now it is tested with CS:GO, It works pretty well with it.
 It may or may not work with other First Person Shooters.
 Like in Valorant, everything works except mouse movement.

-**more text to be added soon**